KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 As a final measure, you add a container to the Storage Account

 [![StaledAutomation_21](/MyPics/2023-08-22-StaledAutomation_21.png)](/MyPics/2023-08-22-StaledAutomation_21.png){:target="_blank"}
-Add Container to the Storage Account{:.figcaption}
+Add Container to the Storage Account
+{:.figcaption}

 [![StaledAutomation_22](/MyPics/2023-08-22-StaledAutomation_22.png)](/MyPics/2023-08-22-StaledAutomation_22.png){:target="_blank"}
 Storage Account with the Container
 {:.figcaption}

 Finally, let's take a look at the access key of the Storage Account.
-We need the key for the variables in the automation account as well as for the access to the Storage Account in the Runbook.
+We need the key for the variables in the Automation Account as well as for the access to the Storage Account in the Runbook.
 It's best to copy it to a text file as well for later when you add the variables.

 [![StaledAutomation_23](/MyPics/2023-08-22-StaledAutomation_23.png)](/MyPics/2023-08-22-StaledAutomation_23.png){:target="_blank"}
-Storage Account Access keys{:.figcaption}
+Storage Account Access keys
+{:.figcaption}

 Admittedly, there are more secure ways possible to handle the keys.
 Access keys should be stored in a secure place (Key Vault) and renewed from time to time.
 I'm deliberately not doing this in the example.

-We switch back to the Automation account in Azure.
+We switch back to the Automation Account in Azure.
 We now have everything together to create the variables.

 So add the following variables to your account and make sure that the names of the variables match my ones shown here.
 Because this is how they will be referenced in the Powershell sequence for the runbook

 [![StaledAutomation_24](/MyPics/2023-08-22-StaledAutomation_24.png)](/MyPics/2023-08-22-StaledAutomation_24.png){:target="_blank"}
 List with variables
 {:.figcaption}

 ## Add Runbook

-Jetzt erstellen wir das Herzstück des Automation-Kontos, das Runbook vom "Type" Powershell.
-Der Name ist beliebig
+Now we create the heart of the Automation account, the runbook of the "Type" Powershell.
+The name is arbitrary

 [![StaledAutomation_25](/MyPics/2023-08-22-StaledAutomation_25.png)](/MyPics/2023-08-22-StaledAutomation_25.png){:target="_blank"}
 Create Runbook